How short to cut grass before winter in Massachusetts

 Can you handle both lawns and trees?

 Yes.
-We provide full-service care, from lawns to tree pruning and removals.
+We provide full-service care, from lawns to tree pruning.

 Can you build patios?